 Day (Domestic)Day (International)Boarding (Domestic)Boarding (International)Homestay (Domestic)Homestay (International)

-What Maple Leaf World Schools says about their tuition: Maple Leaf World Schools provides customized pricing for each of our school locations.
+What Maple Leaf World Schools says about their tuition: Maple Leaf World Schools provide customized pricing for each of our school locations.
 Prices are divided into international boarding & day students and Canadian boarding & day students.
 Fee category includes Tuition, Application Fee and Ancillary Fees.

 2nd child (sibling)